The C8 Medical Panel

-The final medical monitoring recommendations and actual medical monitoring program documents were publicly released on September 2, 2014 and can be found <here>.
+The final medical monitoring recommendations and actual medical monitoring program documents were publicly released on September 2, 2014.
 These new medical monitoring benefits include a free C8 blood test, a free in-person doctor visit, a free cholesterol test, and numerous other tests to detect the onset of the six linked diseases.

 In determining whether and what Medical Monitoring should be included in the Medical Monitoring Protocol, the Medical Panel was required to consider: